SMUCSEG2Consulting/G2GUI/README.md

 Simply go to the URL of the staging/production server:
 Staging: `104.236.10.218`
 Production: `104.236.33.141`
+NOTE: THIS IS DEPRECATED.
+IT NO LONGER WORKS.
+APP CAN ONLY BE RUN LOCALLY NOW

 ####To Access Slim
-Access either server with the extension `/slim/public/index.php/{endpoint}` For example, to access the 'hello' endpoint of the staging server, use:
+Access either server with the extension `/public/index.php/{endpoint}` For example, to access the 'hello' endpoint of the staging server, use:
-`104.236.10.218/slim/public/index.php/hello`
+`104.236.10.218/public/index.php/hello`

 ####Default Login Info
 Three testing accounts exist.
 Their username:password pairs are as follows: